Save $10,000 in One Year

 A Practical 12-Month Plan to Reach $10,000

-Track spending, build your categories, open your savings account, set up automatic transfers, and cancel the easiest waste.
-Do not aim for perfection yet.
-Aim for visibility and structure.
+Track spending, build categories, open your savings account, set up automatic transfers, and cancel the easiest waste.

-Reduce random spending, improve grocery discipline, limit deliveries, review recurring monthly bills, and test one realistic side-income idea if needed.
+Reduce random spending, improve grocery discipline, limit deliveries, review bills, and test one side-income idea if needed.

-By now, the system should feel more normal.
 Keep transfers automatic.
-Send all surprise money to savings: refunds, gifts, sales, extra work, small bonuses.
-Avoid the temptation to loosen up too early.
+Send refunds, gifts, sales, extra work, and bonuses to savings.
+Avoid loosening up too early.

 | Time Period | Main Focus | What Success Looks Like |